By Angie Chandler, NBC-HWC, NASM-CPT, FLT-vLE

-Even with a busy fall and heading into a packed holiday season, a healthy wellbeing can still be possible.
+Even with a busy fall and heading into a stressful holiday season, with added uncertainty due to COVID-19, a healthy wellbeing can still be possible.
 All it takes is a list, a little creativity and an action plan.
-In this first “Healthy Wellbeing” series feature we’re focusing on environment—how to positively reframe the places and spaces that directly influence our daily happiness.
+In this “Healthy Wellbeing” series feature we’re focusing on environment—how to positively reframe the places and spaces that directly influence our daily happiness.

 Take note: is it life-giving or energy-draining?

 Take a look around.
 What’s the first feeling that comes to mind?
 Make a list… or two.
 The places we spend the majority of our time each day should consist of things that cause or enhance a sense of satisfaction, fulfillment and positive functioning.
 When our environment is healthy, we feel positive emotions and moods such as contentment and happiness.
 It should be absent of negative emotions—like depression and anxiety.

 Take an objective look around the room or space whether it’s home, the office or even your car, and make two lists of what’s positive or negative about it.
 What makes you happy, lifts your spirits, and gives you life as you enter the space?
 And what have you been putting up with?
 What lends to that heavy feeling?
 Note which components are most important to you—right down to the color on the walls.

 Occasionally, the things we allow to pile up are items that are sentimental.

 Sometimes the heirlooms and souvenirs that remind us of fond memories can surround us in clutter.
 These items can be the toughest to part with.
 Here are my 7 favorite tips:

 - Start with an easy area or the area that annoys or distracts you the most.

 - Only keep what is essential or beautiful.

 - Give your things a second life.